prograhammer/vscode-tslint-vue/tslint/README.md

 # vscode-tslint-vue

-This is a fork of `vscode-tslint` made to work for .vue files.
+For linting to work, you need to ensure your script tag's language attribute is set to "ts": `<script lang="ts">...</script>`.
+This is a fork of `vscode-tslint` made to work for .vue files (single file components).
+You can read more about `vscode-tslint` below.

 # vscode-tslint
 Integrates the [tslint](https://github.com/palantir/tslint) linter for the TypeScript language into VS Code.